Tractable Approximation of Labeled Multi-Object Posterior Densities: Numerical Studies

 \subsection{Multi-Object Transition with Social Force Model}

 This subsection specifies the labeled RFS transition presented in Subsection \ref{subsec:interacting_recursion} using the repulsive social force model \cite{helbing1995}.
-A default discrete sample period $\Delta t=1s$ is used.
+A default discrete sample period $\Delta T=1s$ is used.
 An object with label $\ell$ has a 4D kinematic state $x_{k}^{(\ell)}=\left[p_{k,x}^{(\ell)},v_{k,x}^{(\ell)},p_{k,y}^{(\ell)},v_{k,y}^{(\ell)}\right]^{T}$ of 2D position and velocity.
 The survival probability is set to $P_{k,S}=0.99$ for each object.
-The surviving multi-object density contained in \eqref{eq:Markov_transition} can be written as a product of each single-object transition density:
+Given the multi-object state $\boldsymbol{X}_{k-1}$ at time $k-1$, the surviving multi-object density contained in \eqref{eq:Markov_transition} can be written as a product of each single-object transition density: